 Jacky Jiang

-I am a Master's student at the University of British Columbia in the QSAR group, where I work with talented people to pioneer particle physics simulations on quantum computers.
+I am a PhD student at the University of Sydney in the Quantum Theory Group, where I work with talented people on fault-tolerant quantum computing.
+I remain an advisor and advocate for Verdi Expeditions .

 “Our obligation to survive and flourish is owed not just to ourselves but also to that Cosmos, ancient and vast, from which we spring."